c-guntur/java-katas/CONTRIBUTING.md

 The Code Katas in this repository are arranged as independent maven projects that can be orchestrated or built together using the aggregator and **parent pom** pom.xml at the root of the project.
 The parent pom (located at the root of the project) defines a few properties used throughout (such as the *JUnit version* and the *Java compiler's source and target* version).
 In addition, some common build plugins are configured under the `pluginManagement` section of the parent pom.

-**REQUIREMENT**: The individual Kata projects should remain independent build targets and should not depend on any other module or kata for a successful build.
+#### REQUIREMENT: The individual Kata projects should remain independent build targets and should not depend on any other module or kata for a successful build.

 ### Kata structure